This post may contain affiliate links. Please see my affiliate disclosure for more information.

 - 1/2 cup olive oil, + more for brushing

 - sesame seeds

 - poppy seeds

-- Divide the crackers between the prepared sheets and brush with olive oil using a pastry brush.
-Sprinkle generously with the seeded topping and season with salt.
+Divide the crackers between the prepared sheets and brush with olive oil using a pastry brush.
+Combine the seeds for the topping, sprinkle generously and season with salt.

 Prick each cracker 2-3 times with a fork and bake for 8 mins or until golden brown, rotating the pans midway through baking.